-At this time, Cal State East Bay only accepts applications for second baccalaureate students interested in pursuing Nursing or the online Business Administration degree completion program administered through the Division of Coninuing and International Education.
+At this time, Cal State East Bay only accepts applications for second baccalaureate students interested in pursuing Nursing, Health Science, or the online Business Administration degree completion program administered through the University Extension.
 Visit the Second Bachelor's Degree admission page for information about admission requirements.

 How do I apply for a teaching credential?